The Ultimate Guide to Choosing the Right CMS: Pros and Cons of Top Content Management Systems

 4. Drupal – The Building Blocks CMS

 Drupal is a modular CMS that can be greatly expanded with countless modules.
-You can compare Drupal to a Lego construction kit with a lot of building blocks to build the system.
+You can compare Drupal to a Lego Construction Kit with a lot of building blocks to build the system.
 The basic installation of the software is extremely lean and can be customized.
 The modular CMS was originally developed as a community solution, but itʼs now a full-fledged CMS.

-Drupalʼs sophisticated permissions management is especially suited for extensive community websites.
+Drupalʼs sophisticated Permissions Management is especially suited for extensive community websites.

 Advantages of Drupal